Gendered: An Inclusive Art Show

 Presented by The Young Affiliates of the Mint

 Level 5 Expansion Space

 June 16, 6-10pm: Opening Night

 In just a few short years, the United States has seen legislation regarding LGBTQ equality, the first female presidential nominee, broadened definitions of gender identity, and the evolution of masculinity and femininity in the home and workforce.
 While American attitudes towards gender have become increasingly progressive, there still persists gender and sexuality discrimination.
 Gendered seeks to create an inclusive arts forum for gender and its common intersectionalities with race, class, sexuality, and identity.

-Not an artist?
-We are also looking for partners, volunteers, and sponsors!
-Email firstname.lastname@example.org to get involved.
+Want to get involved?
+We are looking for partners, volunteers, and sponsors!
+Email email@example.com to get involved.

 Kelli Connell’s project entitled Double Life questions ideas of identity, gender roles, and expectations made by society on the individual.
 Her work is in several collections including The Metropolitan Museum of Art, Los Angeles County Museum of Art, Museum of Fine Arts, Houston and the Museum of Contemporary Photography.
 Connell’s first full length monograph entitled Kelli Connell: Double Life was released by DECODE Books in August, 2011.
 Kelli Connell teaches photography at Columbia College Chicago.

 Ryan James Caruthers (b.
 1994) is a creative & queer photographer based in Brooklyn, NY.
 His photographic work has been published in Dazed & Confused Magazine, New York Magazine, TIME Magazine, The Huffington Post, Teen Vogue, and more.
 His most recent series of self portraits, Tryouts, explores the connections between masculinity, homosexuality, and athleticism.
 Caruthers holds a bachelor's degree from Parsons The New School for Design '16.